-- A joint Capital Improvement Program that all the communities will update on a regular schedule can be used to aid in planning future investments and county and city growth. - 2.
-Maintaining adequate landfill capacity for Cook County and its residents. - 3.
-Maintaining all schools in their current condition.
+- 1. Establish a joint Capital Improvement Program that all the communities will update on a regular schedule, to aid in planning future investments and county and city growth. - 2.
+Maintain adequate landfill capacity for Cook County and its residents. - 3.
+Maintain all schools in their current condition.
 All schools in Cook County are fairly new. - 4.
 Continue to utilize the new Boys & Girls Club and its Teen Center. - 5.
-Sewer, water, and gas capacity continues to be expanded as needed. - 6.
-The City of Adel should consider the gentrification of the N. Hutchinson and N. Parrish Ave. corridors which includes reusing the old hospital property which could serve as an anchor for the gentrification of the area.
+Sewer, water, and gas capacity continues to be expanded as needed. - The City of Adel should consider the gentrification of the N. Hutchinson and N. Parrish Ave. corridors which includes reusing the old hospital property which could serve as an anchor for the gentrification of the area.